 I made another new friend that night, who goes by the name Aquavit, the local Norwegian liquor that is similar to schnapps.
 As a foreigner you’ll most certainly be encouraged to try it even though most Norwegians seem to hate it.
 And for good reason: it tastes a bit like old shoe combined with spicy cough medicine, so the first shot is likely to be brutal.
 It will, however, earn you respect among your Norwegian colleagues with every gulp.
 After indulging in a few more shots, you may actually find you enjoy the stuff as I did.

 That night and far too many shots later, the evening started to creep into the next morning.
 But the fun is not over yet in Norway: as I squinted my eyes hoping to find a taxi and my escape, a new friend put their arm around me and excitedly asked:

 “Have you ever been to a real Norwegian nachspiel?
 I hadn’t but I had a feeling I was about to find out.

 Norwegians young and old also tend to use drinking games as means of socialization.
 This gives them an easy framework for interacting with each other.
 That really helps as one waits for the drinks to kick in and more fluid social engagements can emerge.
-It’s also one of those rare moments when you can engage in some friendly competition with your colleagues.
+It’s also one of those rare moments when you can engage in some friendly competition with your colleagues or maybe even flirt with a Norwegian.
 Excelling at trivia, for example, can earn you extra prestige with Norwegians.